 Agile properties #

-Find out, if this is something for you: Center around people and results, not processes.
+Find out, if this is something for you: Center around people and results, not around processes.
 Processes are servant, not master.
 Still, continuously improve processes and focus less on improving the monitoring of people.
 Identify what brings value to your customers and organize around delivering that value.
 Money is not the goal; it is a result which comes from achieving value for delighted customers.
 Have a straight line from your product strategy to your release strategy to the delivery order of the features within a release.
-Things are ordered in a way to deliver the highest value first, in small increments regularly.
-The people are oriented about that and understand.
+Things are ordered in a way to deliver the highest value first, in small increments, regularly.
+Your people are oriented about that and understand.
 Transparency on all levels with everyone seeing the same figures, whether it´s the progress of value delivery or costs and earnings.
-The workforce is emancipated and authority is brought to where information lives and not information is brought via monitoring chains to “authorities.”
-Give control to people and not take control.
+The workforce is emancipated and authority is brought to where information lives and not information is brought via monitoring chains to „authorities.“ Give control to people and not take control.
 Decentralize and find ways to let information and energy flow smoothly to the places where needed.
 Be clear about the goals and intent, but leave space for the workforce to find ways how to achieve the goals.
 Grow competency to perform.

-Strive for a learning attitude on all levels to enable the organization to get better and to lead change.
-Team and personal growth are not only lip service and to be a leader is about duties and responsibilities and not necessarily about privileges.
+Strive for a learning attitude on all levels to enable the organization to get better, and to lead change.
+Team growth and personal growth are not only lip service and to be a leader is about duties and responsibilities and not necessarily about privileges.
 Leaders are cultivators rather than controllers [Mayer 2013:63].
 Instead of one-way, top-down commanding communication, the horizontal discursive approach is the default.
 Top-down is only used where needed.
 This organization is more of a leader-leader type instead of playing the leader-follower game (compare with [Marquet 2013]).
 You want leaders on all levels and not people with their brains off and only following given procedures.

-The agile organization is a failure resilient, success-seeking, cooperative, status quo challenging, potential growing, knowledge worker organization.
-It is not a failure avoiding routined good behavior following procedures company.
+The agile organization is a failure resilient, success-seeking, cooperative, status-quo challenging, potential-growing, knowledge worker organization.
+It is not a failure-avoiding, routined-good-behavior, following-procedures company.

 Not for mummy´s boys #

-Now, even being agile in a team of 8 people is incredibly difficult if you haven´t done it before.
+Being agile in a team of 8 people is incredibly difficult if you haven´t done it before.
 It is likely the most disciplined way of working you ever had to, or, better, wanted to achieve in your work life.
 It is not easy going.
 You have to be unafraid and explore.
 But it is not all hard stuff, it is mostly about people and purpose and real collaboration, about engagement, choice, and fun at work, about trust, freedom, ownership and a sense of self [Mayer 2013:29].
 I suppose no one ever achieved something great only because it was told him to do.
-You can achieve great if you see a purpose, if you are convinced, if you reinforce the spirit of your team, by making and learning, making and learning.
-As managers, you can not buy such behavior and attitude, nor can you give orders to do so.
+You can achieve great if you see a purpose, if you are convinced, if you re-inforce the spirit of your team, by making and learning, making and learning.
+As managers, you cannot buy such behavior and attitude, nor can you give orders to do so.
 You have to set suitable constraints to give self-organizational forces a direction and give people the authority to act like human beings.
 Be prepared to learn and adapt, because you will have to.